Alaska governor proposes $355 million LNG investment

-ANCHORAGE, Alaska Dec 8 Alaska's governor he will introduce legislation allowing the state to provide $355 million in seed money for a liquefied natural gas project that promoters hope will eventually ship North Slope natural gas to Asian markets.
+ANCHORAGE, Alaska Alaska's governor he will introduce legislation allowing the state to provide $355 million (221 million pounds) in seed money for a liquefied natural gas project that promoters hope will eventually ship North Slope natural gas to Asian markets.

 Governor Sean Parnell said on Friday his plan is to provide state funding to help build a gas-liquefaction plant on the North Slope and a distribution system to bring LNG to the Fairbanks-area market.
 He proposes to authorize $275 million in bonds, to seek $50 million in direct general-fund appropriations and to allow $30 million in tax credits through an incentive program already in state law.